HectorNBL/eth_solseum_gen_hnbl/README.md

-# Solseum NFT Generator for Solana!
+# Solseum NFT Generator Ethereum

+I have edited this repository to be used to generate NFTs for ethereum.
+Below is the original readme file with the instrucitons on how to use it.

 ## [Check this guide here!](https://hackmd.io/@Solseum/HJEfeFDNt)